 The Board at its discretion can decide upon transferability of Shares.
-As the Articles of Association (article 4 and 8) determine that only Members may hold Shares, Members may freely transfer their Shares to other Members, but the Board will obstruct to transfers of Shares by Members to non-Members.
+As the Articles of Incorporation (article 4 and 8) determine that only Members may hold Shares, Members may freely transfer their Shares to other Members upon written notice to the Society, but the Board will obstruct to transfers of Shares by Members to non-Members.

-Shares will be redeemed by Oikocredit taking into account the conditions mentioned in article 12 of the Articles of Association being the following:
+Shares will be redeemed by Oikocredit taking into account the conditions mentioned in article 12 of the Articles of Incorporation being the following:

 Shares shall be redeemed, if a Member has ceased to be a Member of Oikocredit, not later than five year after cessation of membership.
-Moreover, Shares can be redeemed, without prejudice to what has been provided in Article 9 of the Articles of Association, without the Member ceasing its membership of Oikocredit.
+Moreover, Shares can be redeemed, without prejudice to what has been provided in Article 9 of the Articles of Incorporation, without the Member ceasing its membership of Oikocredit.
 The redemption shall be decided upon by the Board.
-The redemption shall be at par (nominal) value provided the most recent annual accounts do not show a loss.
-If the annual accounts show a loss, the amount payable upon redemption of Shares shall not exceed the sum corresponding to the value of the Shares according to the balance sheet last established.
-The reason for the continuous offering is to generate funds.
-The funds generated by the continuous issue of Shares are used for funding of activities in the ordinary course of business of Oikocredit, being financing of development projects and investments in the Long Term Investment Portfolio (consisting of mainly investment grade bonds and two share funds).
+The redemption shall be at par value.
+However, if the net asset value per share is lower than the nominal value per share in the most recent audited (interim) balance sheet preceding the redemption by the Society, the amount payable upon redemption of share(s) shall not exceed the sum corresponding to the net asset value of the share(s) according to that balance sheet.

+The reason for the continuous offering is to generate capital.
+The capital generated by the continuous issue of Shares are used for funding of activities in the ordinary course of business of Oikocredit, being financing of development projects and investments in the Term Investment Portfolio (consisting of mainly investment grade bonds and two share funds).